jamesbvaughan/jamesbvaughan.com/content/skills-in-progress.md

 - Animation
 - CAD
-- Trad Climbing
+- Trad climbing
-- Live Sound
+- Live sound
-- Any Brass/Wind Instrument
+- Any brass/wind instrument
+- A new spoken language